sourav-357/sourav-357/README.md

 ---

-## 🔍 Fun Facts About Me

-- 🧱 I treat every repo like a startup: MVP, iterate, scale
-- ✍️ I log my learning journey in Notion and GitHub commits
-- 🤝 I believe in pair coding, mentorship, and shared growth
-- 💡 I learn better when I **build and teach simultaneously**

----

-## 📌 Final Words

-If you made it this far — thank you!
-I’m not from a fancy background, but I’ve got the grit and consistency to get where I want.
+<h2 align="center">💬 Final Thoughts</h2>

+Thanks for scrolling through my profile!

+> I may not come from a well-funded background, but I come with fire in my belly, purpose in my code, and consistency in my work.

-> “Every line of code is a step closer to my dreams.
-Let’s build something amazing.”
+Let’s build something together.

----
+Let’s learn in public.
+Let’s make it count.